About

 • Changes in temperatures may give invasive species a competitive edge over native species.

-• Algal blooms can increase to dangerous levels as ponds and streams warm.
+• Algal blooms that kill aquatic life can increase to dangerous levels as ponds and streams warm.

 • Length and severity of fire season increase with temperature.